 Types of Multiple Sclerosis

-Someone diagnosed with relapsing remitting MS will have episodes of new or worsening symptoms known as relapses.
-These symptoms and relapses can often occur without warming and typically worsen over a few days or weeks and will slowly improve over a similar time period.
+Someone diagnosed with relapsing-remitting MS will have episodes of new or worsening symptoms known as relapses.
+These symptoms and relapses can often occur without warning and typically worsen over a few days or weeks and will slowly improve over a similar time period.